anddani/Word_Predictor/README.md

 $ ruby searchTrigrams.rb
 ```

-Write your sequence of words that you will generate a word to (the string will interpreted as case sensitive).
+Write your sequence of words that you will generate a word to (the interpreter is case sensitive).
 Example:
 ```sh
 ->I was
 Trigram, highest_probability: 3.3445780494608435e-06 Perplexity: 298991.378